 - I still have questions about publishing.

 We admit it—Legacy Isle’s services are not for everyone.
 Our services are aimed at the individuals, companies or groups who are seeking professional guidance from the ground up.
-If you have your written manuscript and you don't know how to take the next step, we can help.
-Unlike other self-publishing services that will produce and print your manuscript as is, Legacy Isle accepts only authors of adult nonfiction or children’s books interested in publishing a product of truly professional quality—a book that can stand next to any produced by a traditional publishing house.
+If you have your written manuscript and you don’t know how to take the next step, we can help.
+Unlike other self-publishing services that will produce and print your manuscript as is, Legacy Isle accepts only authors who are interested in publishing a product of truly professional quality—a book that can stand next to any produced by a traditional publishing house.

 Our editors will ensure you sound your best; our designers will help you project a polished, professional image.
-You don't need to download special software or figure out how to place photos in template windows.
-Just pick a style from our template gallery, label your manuscript and images and upload everything to our server.
-We do the work so you don't have to, and we pay special attention to the finer details of book publishing, such as fine-tuning line breaks and aligning images evenly.
-Return to FAQ List
+You don’t need to download special software or figure out how to place photos in template windows.
+We do the work so you don’t have to, and we pay special attention to the finer details of book publishing, such as adjusting line breaks, using proper Hawaiian diacritical marks and aligning images evenly.